riacono91/izicap/README.md

 - There is no specific password format
 - At signup there is no email sent
 - The article created is expected to be added in Your Feed and in Global Feed
-- The tag is added only if you click ENTER when you fill the correspective field
+- The tag is added only if you click ENTER when you fill the corresponding field

 Considering that I don't have detailed specifications I noticed ambiguities in the site that I would like to emphasize, but I didn't conisder in the tests
 - Missing constrain for the email, for me should exist the check to register only email with the right format